Home > Destinations > Visiting iconic Scottish locations on the Spirit of Scotland

 Address: Dornie by Kyle of Lochalsh, IV40 8DX, Scotland

 With spectacular landscapes in Scotland, it seems only too fitting that their wildlife would be equally so.
-As I sat on the lawn in front of the former Benedictine Abbey in Fort Augustus, I was keen to see this for myself.
+I was keen to see this for myself as I sat on the lawn in front of the former Benedictine Abbey in Fort Augustus.

 Over the course of the next hour, we were allowed to interact with some of the most fearsome birds of prey found in Scotland.
 Simultaneously, we were educated on each and every one of them so that we understood a little more about how they live, eat and behave.